 New architecture and platforms will be crucial support for the deployment and operation of 5G in both the RAN and core network.
 The choice of these will be heavily driven by the concept of virtualization and what level/type of cloud a network is implementing within its core network.
 Continuing to pursue disruptive technologies will be important and for business success with network slicing, it will require a new operating model.

 As the network will be deployed, the ability to apply intelligence and automation to drive a leaner operational capability will be a crucial factor.
 Network and IT architectures merging, and end-to-end services-based operations predominating will require a complete changeover of stacks, processes, and people.

 Automation is also the most important technical element of the transition to 5G.
 For a period, service providers will need to manage simultaneous bandwidth and connection requirements, and unluckily many 4G networks are simply not built on platforms that can handle the required scale.
 This is where automation comes in: with virtualized and cloud-based technologies, existing networks will scale as necessary while easing and optimizing the migration to 5G services.
 By transiting to a virtualized, automated environment across clouds and networks, service providers can have common visibility into applications in order to understand the end-user experience and application performance.

 Simnovus 5G products:

-As you accelerate to 5G, plan to have a comprehensive, practical testing strategy that prepares you for the delivery of new and differentiated services.
+As you gradually take the transition towards 5G, plan to have a comprehensive, practical testing strategy that prepares you for the delivery of new and differentiated services.